wliang25/m4-markdown/exercise-1/README.md

 Then, in the space below, put your favorite quote in a block quote, and provide a link to a website that provides additional information about the quote.
 When you push your changes back up to GitHub, you will see the rendered markdown file.

+> "Time on the mat will eventually surpass talent and ability." - Gracie Mag

+Accessed from <a href="http://graciebarra.com/2014/07/quotes-jiujitsu-inspiration/">Gracie Barra Quotes</a>

 See `complete` branch for an example.